-Stop Press information on Groups – Possible New Groups (Games Group, Jazz Appreciation Group, Military History Group, Whist, Physical Geography Group, Astronomy), New Groups (Fifth Book Group, Beginners Bridge, Beginners German Group, German Conversation Group, Beginners Greek Group, Beginners Italian Group, Second Medium Walks Group, Learn to Program with U3A, Beeston Real Ale Group, Recorder Group, Searching Antiques Group), Wine Appreciation Group Three.
-Current Groups (Ambling, Architecture Group, Art History, Bowls, Buddies, Family History/Genealogy, History Group, Long Walks, Lunch Groups, Mah-Jong, Murder Book Group, Needles and Wool Group (Knitting and Crocheting), Poetry Group, Practical Gardening Group, Quiz Group, Readers Rendezvous, Scrabble, Scottish Country Dancing, Singing for Fun, Table Tennis Groups, What The Papers Say, Writing for Pleasure).
+Stop Press information on Groups – Possible New Groups (Astronomy, Practical Art Group, Strollers, Wine Appreciation Group Three), New Groups (Fifth Book Group, Beginners Bridge, Beginners German Group, German Conversation Group, Jazz Appreciation Group, Beginners Italian Group, Second Medium Walks Group, Learn to Program with U3A, Beeston Real Ale Group, Recorder Group, Understanding the Landscape Group, Whist Group, Wine Appreciation Group Three).
+Current Groups (Ambling, Architecture Group, Art History and Appreciation Group, Book Group 1, Bowls, Buddies, Exploring Spirituality Group, Family History/Genealogy, Garden Visits, History Group, Knit, Crochet and Natter, Long Walks, Lunch Groups, Mah-Jong, Murder Book Group, Poetry Group, Practical Gardening Group, Quiz Group, Readers Rendezvous, SALI Dancers, Scrabble, Scottish Country Dancing, Short Walks, Singing for Fun, Table Tennis Groups, What The Papers Say, Writing for Pleasure).

 New Group Information from Chris Chater, Group Coordinator, email@example.com